browserengineering/book/book/invalidation.md

 As a result of these changes, all of our layout objects' fields should now be `ProtectedField`s.
 Take a moment to make sure all uses of these fields use `read` and `get`, and make sure your browser still runs.
-I recommend testing your browser on this page, which has a `contenteditable` element toward the type.
-Try typing into it, and test what happens if you type multiple words or enough text to force it to wrap over multiple lines.
-The browser should smoothly update with every change.
+Test `contenteditable`, and make sure the browser smoothly updates with every change.
+You will likely need to now fix a few uses of `height` and `y` inside `Frame` and `Tab`, like for clamping scroll positions.

 ::: {.further}

 :::

 Skipping no-op updates
 ======================